-For sovereign and corporate investment securities, the ratings published by Standards and Poor's Rating Agency (S&P), where available, are used.
-For sovereigns with no S&P rating, the Group's Research and Analytics Unit uses a model based on the S&P methodology to generate a rating.
-For corporate investment securities with no S&P rating, a rating is assigned using the BRR model.
+For sovereign and corporate investment securities, the ratings published by Standards and Poor's Rating Agency (S&P), Moody's, or Fitch, where available, are used.
+For sovereigns with no S&P, Moody's or Fitch rating, the Group's Research and Analytics Unit uses a model based on the S&P methodology to generate a rating.
+For corporate investment securities with no S&P rating, a rating is assigned using the Group's internal BRR model.

-S&P published ratings are continuously monitored and updated.
+S&P/Moody's/Fitch published ratings are continuously monitored and updated.
 The PD's associated with each rating are determined based on realised default over the prior 12 months, as published by the rating agency.
 The ratings generated by the BRR model are also updated annually.